hashicorp/terraform-cdk/website/docs/cdktf/index.html.md

 ## Choosing a Language for your Project

-To choose which language to use to build CDKTF applications, consider which of the supported languages you are most familiar with, and which language best fits your organization's current tooling.
+Consider which of the supported languages you are most familiar with and which language best fits your organization's current tooling.
 We work towards providing feature parity and a good user experience across all supported languages, but there may be instances when new features will not be available for languages with experimental support.

+If you plan to create and package your own constructs, we recommend choosing TypeScript.
+Using TypeScript allows you to use the [cdktf constructs](https://github.com/projen/projen#getting-started) package generator to build and publish your constructs in multiple languages.

 ## Project Maturity and Production Readiness